samus-io/tablab-steps/steps/BSxi8HOK23IVqIEgyUnzBUOLONEJWcAaghS/en/README.md

 ## Exercise to practice :writing_hand:

 * The following file upload form is vulnerable to `Remote Code Execution (RCE)`, meaning it's possible to upload a file that can be used to execute arbitrary code on the server.
-* The scenario provides a command line along with a file named `webshell.php`, located in `/home/tbl/webshell.php`, that could allow arbitrary code execution on the server if it gets uploaded.
+* The scenario below provides a command line along with a file named `webshell.php`, located in `/home/tbl/webshell.php`, that could allow arbitrary code execution on the server if it gets uploaded.
 * The goal here is to use the command line provided to upload, using `curl`, the `webshell.php` file via an HTTP POST request to the `/upload` endpoint:

   ```bash